 1 teaspoon cinnamon

-Preheat the oven to 350 degrees and prepare a baking sheet with parchment paper or oil.
-Set aside.
+Preheat the oven to 375° F. Line a baking sheet with cooking spray or parchment paper; set aside.

-In a separate bowl or stand mixer bowl, cream together the shortening and sugar until light and fluffy.
-Add the maple syrup, pumpkin, egg, and vanilla, then mix until thoroughly combined.
+In a mixing bowl or stand mixer with a paddle attachment, combine the palm shortening with the brown sugar and golden cane sugar and beat until light and fluffy.
+Scrape down the bowl and add the maple syrup, molasses, egg, and vanilla, beating until fluffy, about 2 minutes.

 Add the flour, baking soda, baking powder, pumpkin spice, and salt to the wet ingredients and beat to combine.
 Once the dough is starting to form, stop the mixer and add in the pumpkin puree.
 Continue mixing until fully combined.

 In a small bowl, stir together cinnamon and sugar together.
 Use a 1-inch cookie scoop (or a rounded tablespoon) to make 1-inch cookie dough balls.
 Roll in the sugar mixture to fully coat and place on the prepared baking sheet, about 2 inches apart.